mmsapre/FileIngestion/README.md

 This is ingest module to read csv file formats from mount path or NFS path.FileData ingestion is triggered on receiving event on RabbitMq exchange.
-Read records are transformed to a map structure json before pushing the records to configured kafka topic.Every file available event triggers new job launcher which is logged to filebatch collections.
+Read records are transformed to a map structure json before pushing the records to configured kafka topic.Every file available event triggers new job launcher which is logged to filebatch collections.Redis cache will enable locking of file or part to be processed by a procesor(to implement).

 Diagram below, shows high level components in file data ingestion.